its-saanvi/linux-mcsr/doc/minecraft/wayland/boat-eye.md

 # Boat Eye on Wayland

-Before setting up boat eye, first setup [waywall](waywall.html) for window resizing and magnifiers.
+Before setting up boat eye, first setup [waywall](waywall.html) for window resizing, magnifiers and sensitivity changes.

 For boat eye, Wayland users have 2 main methods to change your mouse's sensitivity: